maskarade/Android-Orma/README.md

   * i.e. simple `add column` and `drop column`

 They are just what Orma has.
-This is as fast as Realm, its models have no restriction, database handle is not a singleton, and has `SchemaDiffMigration`, which detects `add column` and `drop column` automatically.
+This is as fast as Realm, its models have no restriction, database handle is not a singleton, and has `SchemaDiffMigration` for automatic migration.

 # Install